zencart/documentation/content/user/first_steps/deployment_configurations.md

 Your files would be under the `public_html` folder in your hosting account.

-## 2. Cart in root, blog in subfolder
+## Deployment Model 2: Cart in root, blog in subfolder

 ```
 Cart URL: https://www.YOURSTORE.com